Geneva

 Overview of Geneva

-The cosmopolitan city of Geneva has attracted people for centuries, and the incredibly scenic location on Lake Geneva is a major reason for tourists to come.
+Geneva is a cosmopolitan city which has attracted people for centuries, and the incredibly scenic location on Lake Geneva is a major reason for tourists to come.
 The lake is called Lac Léman in this part of the Alpine country, which is French speaking.
 Next to Zurich, Geneva is the largest city in the country, and both the city and the region benefit from the location bordering France.

 The old town is located to the river Rhône and the shores of Lake Geneva, where there are both classic sights such as the cathedral, theaters and museums and also a worldly elegance and beautiful green oases that invite you to relax on the numerous strolls you can enjoy here.